-Nursing Unit Clerks act as the anchors of patient care departments.
-The Nursing Unit Clerk focus is on the non-clinical tasks of the department, and delivering and communicating the physician’s orders with the nursing staff and the other departments (laboratory, diagnostic imaging, pharmacy, dietary, and therapies).
+Nursing Unit Clerks are the anchors of patient care departments.
+They focus on the non-clinical tasks of the department, and deliver and communicate physician’s orders with nursing staff and the other departments (laboratory, diagnostic imaging, pharmacy, dietary, and therapy).

 Depending on the health care environment, Nursing Unit Clerks may also be referred to as Nursing Unit Coordinators, Nursing Unit Assistants or Health Unit Coordinators.

 Prior to program admission, Program Advisors will outline practice education requirements.
 Upon enrolment, students will be informed of next steps and timelines.
 Non-compliance could result in program dismissal.
 Requirements for practice education placements include:

 Please note, additional criteria may be required to fulfill industry guidelines.
 Students will be informed in advance of any requirements that need to be fulfilled for placements.